M3DV/LeFusion/README.md

 Notably, `data_path` actually refers to the directory location of the corresponding images.
 Additionally, the corresponding label directory should be placed in the same folder as the image directory and should be named `Mask`.

 Our model was trained for 50,000 steps using five 40GB A100 GPUs, taking two and a half days.
 However, we found that the model performs very well after 20,000 steps.
 Therefore, when training a model on your own, anywhere between 20,000 to 50,000 steps would yield good results.
-Additionally, by default, we save the weights every 1,000 steps, and you can modify the relevant parameters in `LeFusion/train/config`
+Additionally, by default, we save the weights every 1,000 steps, and you can modify the relevant parameters in `LeFusion/train/config`.

-## Inference
+## :chart_with_upwards_trend:Inference

 Start inference:

-**Note**: Before running the following command, make sure you are inside the `LeFusion/LeFusion_LIDC` folder.
+> ✨**Note**: Before running the following command, make sure you are inside the `LeFusion/LeFusion_LIDC` folder.

 ```bash
 test_txt_dir=data/LIDC-IDRI/Pathological/test.txt